Nuts, bolts, screws, or studs are made from a variety of different metals these days.

 There are several factors to consider when purchasing the type of screws and nuts that will work best for your project.

 From practical to appearance, some factors to consider include the following.

 This is a basic determination based on the thickness of the wood and the type of work being performed.

 The length and gauge of the screws and nuts should match the thickness and hardness of the wood.

 The type of screw head makes a difference.
 Most screws use Philip’s head because it is more common and considered easier to drive.

 But the star and square drives may work quite well.
-Basically, the type of head that is easier for you to drive should be the top consideration.
+Generally, the type of head that’s easier for you to drive should be the top consideration.

 c) Flat or Pan Head: